BennyThadikaran/arch-install/README.md

 doas systemctl enable ufw.service
 ```

-2. Save Qtile, Rofi, and dunst config from github repo into `~/.config` and make `~/.config/qtile/autostart.sh` executable.
+2. Move contents of .config folder to `~/.config` and scripts folder to your HOME folder.
+   - Make sure `~/.config/qtile/autostart.sh` and bash scripts in `~/scripts/` are made executable.
    - Edit xrandr settings in `autostart.sh` to set the correct screensize.
-   - Run nitrogen to set the wallpaper.
    - Install [MesloLG Nerd font](https://www.nerdfonts.com/font-downloads) - Required for Qtile bar
    - Press `SUPER + SHIFT + r` to restart Qtile with new config